 Until your cold goes away, you can try one of these remedies to ease the sinus pain and pressure.

-Don’t use nasal decongestant sprays for more than 3 days, because that can make your congestion worse after you stop.
+Don’t use nasal decongestant sprays for more than 3 days in a row, because that can make your congestion worse after you stop.

 Over-the-counter pain relievers -- such as acetaminophen, ibuprofen, and naproxen -- can ease the pain caused by sinus pressure.
 Read and follow the directions on the label on all your medicines, since they may be included in any combination cold or allergy drug.
 You don't want to accidentally take too much.